Songloading/Paper-Replicate-Learning-to-Simulate-Equity-Option-Markets/README.md

 #!./src
 python ./metrics.py
 ```
-Please ensure that the number of files in **result** folder is greater than 10 and also please include only the csv files you want to test in the **result** folder.
+Note: Please ensure that the number of files in **result** folder is greater than 10 and also please include only the csv files you want to test in the **result** folder.
 ### Existing Problem